 This classic design portrays a battle scene in which a samurai is riding a horse and fighting a dragon.
 The rich color palette, along with the well-defined outline, makes it a unique masterpiece.
 It will look perfect down the full length of your leg.

 3. Japanese Crane Tattoo

 Also known as Senbazuru, cranes are said to represent prosperity and endurance.
-This enchanting design of an open-winged crane standing on a pink lotus is mesmerizing.
+This enchanting back piece of an open-winged crane standing on a pink lotus flower is mesmerizing.
 The detailed design and use of dusk colors make this piece even more alluring.
 This is the perfect tattoo to sport on your upper back.